GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 #### `icons` {: #icons }

-When a user installs your PWA, you can define a set of icons for the browser to use.
-These icons are used in places like the home screen, app launcher, task switcher, splash screen, etc.
+When a user installs your PWA, you can define a set of icons for the browser to use like the home screen, app launcher, task switcher, splash screen, etc.

 The `icons` property is an array of image objects.
-Each object should include the `src`, a `sizes` property, and the `type` of image.
+Each object must include the `src`, a `sizes` property, and the `type` of image.
 To use [maskable icons](/maskable-icon/), sometimes referred to as adaptive icons on Android, you'll also need to add `"purpose": "any maskable"` to the